demirserkan/feedbacky-react-component/README.md

 Feedbacky is used for integrating a feedback system for client-side codebase.

-This library is the frontend part of the Feedbacky Project.

 React.js and Storybook are used in the application.

 Library's component documentation is provided by Storybook.

-Components used in the project are published on npm.
+Library are published on npm.
 You can access with the link below.

 https://www.npmjs.com/package/feedbacky-react-component